 Cyndi Turner has worked for 25 years in both the public and private sectors, with a professional background that includes serving in clinical as well as supervisory roles.
-As co-founder and Clinical Director of Insight Into Action Therapy, she provides a wide variety of services to include mental health and substance use disorders therapy, community education, and court-involved assessment and treatment.
+She is a Licensed Clinical Social Worker (LCSW), Licensed Substance Abuse Treatment Practitioner (LSATP) and Master Addition Counselor (MAC).
+As co-founder and Clinical Director of Insight Into Action Therapy, she provides a wide variety of services to include mental health and substance use disorders therapy, clinical supervision, community education, and court-involved assessment and treatment.

 Prior to founding Insight Into Action Therapy, Cyndi served as Clinical Director for Finding Solutions Counseling Centers.
 She has provided services in both inpatient and outpatient substance abuse and psychiatric setting, including the emergency services unit of a local Community Services Board.
 She also spent eight years providing intensive in-home services for adolescents, children and families.
 She believes in strong collaboration with other professionals in order to provide the most effective services possible.